 In real deep snow, studs are not much help.
 Look back at your track.
-If you see compacted snow at the bottom of your track then your studs are probably not touching the ground at all.
-Usually you can see small dark holes in the compacted layer if your studs are providing traction (you may have to stop the bike to see these).
-Never the less, in sharp turns you will feel, and often hear, your studs grinding into what ever is under the snow, provided it is not so deep as to keep your tire suspended above the real surface.
+If you see compacted snow at the bottom of your track then your studs are not touching the ground at all.
+Usually, you can see small dark holes in the compacted layer if your studs are providing traction (you may have to stop the bike to see these).
+Nevertheless, in sharp turns, you will feel or hear your studs grinding into whatever is under the snow, provided it is not so deep as to keep your tire suspended above the real surface.

 You will find that things happen slowly in heavy snow.
-Falls take a fair bit of time to happen, and you will find that most are avoidable by quick bike handling.
-Sharp turns that would only exacerbate a fall on ice are quite viable recovery techniques.
+Falls take time to happen, and you will find that most are avoidable by quick bike handling.
+Sharp turns that would only exacerbate a fall on the ice are quite viable recovery techniques.

-By a “sharp turn” I mean turning the handlebar in large increments, and fairly large lean angles.
-You may feel you front wheel slip sideways.
-Don’t over react.
-The snow will supply resistance to this sideways slip, but it takes time to kick in (your tire has to compact a couple inches of snow as it slips before there is real resistance).
-Maintain forward motion, wait for the tire to catch.
-More often than not, the side slip will simply cease with you still in the saddle.
-If you dab, you dab.
-No big deal.
+By a “sharp turn” I mean turning the handlebar in large increments and lean angles.
+You may feel your front wheel slip sideways.
+Don’t overreact.
+The snow will supply resistance to this sideways slip, but it takes time to kick in (your tire has to compact a couple of inches of snow as it slips before there is real resistance).
+Maintain forward motion, and wait for the tire to catch.
+Sometimes the side slip will simply cease with you still in the saddle.
+Its okay to dab.

-Heavy snow that has been traveled upon by automobiles is one of the most difficult of surfaces icebikers have to deal with.
+Heavy snow that has been traveled upon by automobiles is one of the most difficult surfaces ice bikers have to deal with.

 Not only do you have the wheel diversions caused by the ruts, but also the polished smooth surface underneath where cars have spun tires trying to get going.

 The best technique is to avoid this stuff, riding in the undisturbed snow at the side of the road.
-While a lot of work, undisturbed snow is always easier to deal with than trafficked snow.
+Undisturbed snow is always easier to deal with than trafficked snow.

-If your balance good you can sometimes make progress following the tire track, but don’t count on it for very long, and certainly don’t expect to make good time.
+If your balance is good you can sometimes make progress following the tire track.
 Also, there is a thin layer of highly compacted snow at the bottom of the track, that tends to squirt out from under your tire throwing you slightly left or right.

-This stuff is difficult to traverse, as it is one constant series of wheel diversions set on a slippery base layer.
-Snow, once worked to this degree has lost much of its angularity and now provides very little traction.
-This, combined with the fact that it usually tends to be on top of some rather slippery ice means that any wheel diversion started by the ruts will be accentuated by the underlying ice.
-Studs may help, but often they simply pack full of this stuff and you end up slipping around quite a bit.
+Chocolate Mousse traverses, as it is one constant series of wheel diversions set on a slippery base layer.
+Snow once worked to this degree has lost much of its angularity and now provides very little traction.
+This, combined with the fact that it usually tends to be on top of some slippery ice means that any wheel diversion started by the ruts will be accentuated by the underlying ice.
+Studs may help, but they get full of this stuff and you end up slipping around.

-Getting through heavily trafficked snow is seldom elegant, often a lot of work, and always a nerve wracking experience, especially if there is automobile traffic nearby.
+Getting through heavily trafficked snow is a lot of work, and always a nerve-wracking experience, especially if there is automobile traffic nearby.

-Frequently, the falls that seem inevitable from second to second can be avoided by continuing to apply power and steering as best you can.
-Your side slipping front wheel often bites when it hits a slightly more solid ridge, and if you can delay the fall for half a second or so you may find that you can recover.
+The falls that seem inevitable can be avoided by continuing to apply power and steering as best you can.
+Your side slipping front wheel often bites when it hits a slightly more solid ridge, and if you can delay the fall for half a second or so you can recover.
 Don’t be in a hurry to dab, stay on the pedals and apply power.
 This is a lot like riding in loose sand.

-As you power through this stuff, you will have to make rather large steering corrections to compensate for impending falls.
+As you power through, you will have to make large steering corrections to compensate for impending falls.
 This preserves your balance.
-You will, however, find yourself going in a direction slightly (or not so slightly) different than you intended, and this can not always be permitted if motor traffic is in the adjacent lane.
+You will, however, find yourself going in a direction slightly different than you intended, and this can not always be permitted if motor traffic is in the adjacent lane.

-It is often possible to power out of the ruts in these Chocolate Mousses, because this material is almost always unconsolidated, mushy and loose.
+It is possible to power out of the ruts in these Chocolate Mousses, because this material is unconsolidated, mushy, and loose.
 Unlike hardpack ruts, you can steer right out the side of a rut.

 Lower your tire pressure.
 Hard tires just wallow around in this stuff.
-If you have more than a city block of trafficked show to plow through, let air out till you have visibly bulging contact patches.
-On typical mountain bikes you can go as low as 20 PSI.
+If you have more than a city block of the trafficked show to plow through, let the air out till you have visibly bulging contact patches.
+On typical mountain bikes, you can go as low as 20 PSI.
 With SnowCat rims you can get down to 10 PSI.

-After cars have driven over and packed down snow you end up with hardpack.
-This is usually still white, but may be anywhere from a quarter of an inch to 3 or 4 inches thick.
-Its not quite as hard as ice, but almost.
+After cars have driven over and packed down snow you end up with a hardpack.
+This is usually still white, but maybe anywhere from a quarter of an inch to 3 or 4 inches thick.
+It’s not quite as hard as ice, but almost.

-Hard pack can have a smooth as glass surface.
+- A hard pack can have a smooth glass surface.
 More often, you end up with a certain degree of rutting, caused by cars or bumps caused by footprints that freeze over.

-Hardpack will eventually melt, making for some of the most bumpy riding conditions you will ever find.
-Usually it will break up in chunks due to auto traffic first.
+- Hardpack will eventually melt, making for some of the bumpiest riding conditions.
+Usually, it will break up in chunks due to auto traffic first.
 Watch these, as they can be very effective at diverting your front wheel.

 Hard Single Track

 When hard frozen, there is often enough traction to take these trails at a moderate speed.
 They become very difficult to ride when thawing causes them to get wet and slippery.
-Nothing but studded tires work then.
+Only studded tires will work then.

-Just off of the hardpacked area you may find easier riding, but it may be deeper and crusty.
-Try it if you are having problems with the foot-worn portions of the trail.
+Just off of the hardpacked area, you may find easier riding, but it may be deeper and crusty.
+If you are having problems, try the foot-worn portions of the trail.

-Hardpack on roadways often accumulates ruts.
+Hardpack on roadways often accumulate ruts.
 These can be shallow, less than a quarter of an inch, or very deep, I’ve seen them 4 inches deep and polished hard as solid ice.

-Longitudinal ruts (running in the same direction you are traveling) are very dangerous.
+Longitudinal ruts are very dangerous.
 They will divert your front wheel, landing you on the roadway.

-In longitudinal ruts, steering becomes a full time 100% concentration job.
-You have to plan every transition from rut-top to rut-bottom.
-You have to manage your momentum, not daring to go too fast, but yet needing some speed just to steer.
+In longitudinal ruts, steering becomes a 100% concentration job.
+You have to plan every transition from rut-top to bottom.
+You have to manage your momentum.

-For smooth hard pack, if you have studs, pump them up to the rated pressure.
-If there is significant gravel imbedded in the hard pack even regular tires can be ridden pumped hard.
+For a smooth hard pack, if you have studs, pump them up to the rated pressure.
+If there is significant gravel embedded in the hard pack even regular tires can be ridden and pumped hard.

-For rutted hard pack or foot paths, I recommend reduced tire pressure.
+For rutted hard packs or footpaths, I recommend reduced tire pressure.
 This will allow the tires to supply some smoothing to the ruts, and allows the tire to grip the back side of small ridges that the wheel is still climbing the front side.
 With hard tires, you bounce up and over, and generally have no traction on top of the ridge.

-Further, lower pressure puts more of your tire tread (or studs) in contact with the surface.
-This supplies more traction.
+Lower pressure puts more of your tire tread (or studs) in contact with the surface supplying more traction.

 Cross tire ruts as close to perpendicularly as possible.
 Do not try to steer out of a deep rut.
 This risks a wheel diversion.
 Instead, try jumping the front wheel out or traveling along the rut until there is a good place to steer out.
 Maintain just enough speed to maneuver.
-Studded tires help quite a bit on hardpack, and do much to reduce wheel diversions.
+Studded tires help to reduce wheel diversions on a hardpack.

-A common topic among icebikers who do longer winter rides in cold weather is how to carry water without having it freeze.
-This invariably also leads to the discussion of how much one really has to drink in winter.
+A common topic among ice bikers who do longer winter rides in cold weather is how to carry water without it freezing.
+This also leads to the discussion of how much one has to drink in winter.

-Lets cover the latter first, because it answers one aspect of the “how to carry” question.
+Let us cover the latter first because it answers one aspect of the “how to carry” question.

-It is the common consensus that in most commuting situations you don’t need to drink at all en-route, and many winter cyclists simply don’t carry water.
-Most commuting situations are under 30 minutes, well over 95% are under an hour – one way.
-Much longer than 30 minutes and most folks just don’t have the time to ride.
+Many winter cyclists don’t carry water.
+Most commuting situations are under 30 minutes, and well over 95% are under an hour – one way.

-Most cyclists simply don’t need to drink on short rides of 30 minutes or less when the temperature is low and water loss is due solely to sweating due to exertion.
-In summer, with the same level of exertion exacerbated by the sweating due to high ambient temperature it might be different, (although many feel no need to drink on a short ride even in summer).
+Most cyclists don’t need to drink on short rides of 30 minutes or less when the temperature is low and water loss is due to exertion.
+In summer, with the same level of exertion exacerbated it might be different.

-The general consensus among icebikers seems to be that you generally need less water in winter.
+The general consensus among ice bikers is that you generally need less water in winter.
 This is not universally agreed upon, and perhaps is due to shorter rides in winter.
 Nevertheless, most winter cyclists report drinking less in cold temperatures.

 However, longer rides in winter tax your body in the same way as summer rides, and you need to replenish water.
 A strenuous afternoon outing would require hydration at any temperature.
 Even at a moderate pace in mild temperatures, you can lose 3 to 4 liters of water during 2 to 3 hours of exercise.

-Carrying water in water bottles can work in winter on short rides, but after 45 minutes or so in temperatures ten degrees below freezing you will find your water bottle mostly frozen.
-So just about the time you decide you need it, it decides to freeze.
-You can delay this by filling with warm or even hot water before you ride.
+Carrying water in water bottles can work in winter on short rides, but after 45 minutes in temperatures ten degrees below, you will find your water bottle mostly frozen.
+You can delay this by filling it with warm or even hot water before you ride.

-A common trick, recommended by cross country skiers such as Pete Hickey is to put the bottle in the cage upside down.
-This keeps the outlet from freezing till the bitter end, as the ice weighs less and floats to the top leaving the (slightly) warmer water at the bottom.
+A common trick, recommended by cross-country skiers such as Pete Hickey is to put the bottle in the cage upside down.
+This keeps the outlet from freezing till the bitter end, as the ice weighs less and floats to the top leaving the warmer water at the bottom.

-However, for a several hour outing, its better to carry the water inside your outer-most layer.
-Water bottles carried that way seldom freeze, but are less than accessible and generally require stopping to drink.
+However, for a several-hour outing, it’s better to carry the water inside your outermost layer.
+Water bottles carried that way seldom freeze.

 Water Bladder Systems